4 Types of Employee Benefits ( + Most Common Examples)

 Employee benefits, some of which are required by law, are an essential part of your personnel budget and can have a direct impact on hiring and retaining top talent.
-Knowing what the four major types of employee benefits are can help you choose the right ones for your company, depending on your industry, employee needs, and budget.
+Knowing the different types of employee benefits can help you choose the right ones for your company, depending on your industry, employee needs, and budget.

 Medical Benefits